Ford Sync: System hardware

 SYNC 3 hardware is a TI OMAP5432 CPU, using ARM Cortex-A15 cores.

 SYNC 4 hardware is an NXP i.MX 8 Series, using ARM Cortex-A53 cores.

+The SYNC 5 infotainment system installed in the Lincoln Nautilus is powered by the Qualcomm Snapdragon 8155 processor, integrated with 16GB of RAM and 256GB of internal storage.
+It also supports high-speed 5G network connectivity, enabling enhanced data transmission and real-time online services.
+It is typically configured with one or two 23-inch curved digital instrument displays, complemented by an 11.1-inch central touchscreen for infotainment and vehicle controls.

 Research

-In 2011, Shutko and Tijerina reviewed large naturalistic studies on cars (Dingus and Klauer, 2008; Klauer et al., 2006; Young and Schreiner, 2009), heavy good vehicles (Olsen at el, 2008) and commercial vehicles and buses (Hickman et al., 2010) in field operational tests (Sayer et al., 2005, 2007), and concluded that:
+In 2011, Shutko and Tijerina reviewed large naturalistic studies on cars (Dingus and Klauer, 2008; Klauer et al., 2006; Young and Schreiner, 2009), heavy good vehicles (Olsen at el, 2008) and commercial vehicles and buses (Hickman et al., 2010) in field operational tests (Sayer et al., 2005, 2007).
+They concluded that: